hanh177/FlowAuth/README.md

 ### 4. Logout (`/auth/logout`)
 - When users log out, the corresponding refresh token is revoked.
+- The token's `jti` is added to Redis to prevent further use.

 ### 5. Authentication Middleware
-- All requests are validated using the `accessToken` in the request header to identify the user.
+- All protected requests are validated using the `accessToken` in the Authorization header.
+- Middleware ensures that the access token is valid and not expired.
+- Still return Unauthorized if the access token is valid, not expired but its refresh token has been invoked by checking in redis.

 ### 6. Refresh Token Management
 - Refresh tokens are stored in MongoDB with details such as `expiresAt`, `isRevoked`, and `jti` (JWT ID).
-- The system checks the status of the refresh token before issuing new tokens.
+- Revoked JTIs are cached in Redis with automatic expiration.
+- On each refresh attempt, the system checks:
+    + Token validity.
+    + Token expiration.
+    + Whether the JTI is listed as revoked.

 ## Technologies Used
 - **Express.js**: Backend framework.